sfkappes/NG_documentation/docs/source/setting_up_account.rst

       link:https://identity.ncsa.illinois.edu/.

 ..
    In the future, this next step ("requesting nightingale access") will need to refer to XRAS.
 Something like:
    If you are a project PI, you can submit an allocation request by using the Resource Allocation System (XRAS). https://xras-submit.ncsa.illinois.edu/login

 #.
 Requesting Nightingale Access

-   -  To request Nightingale access, send an email to Maria Jaromin at\ mjaromin@illinois.edu.
+   -  To request Nightingale access, send an email to `the Nightingale team <mailto:mjaromin@illinois.edu>`_.
 The request should include your NCSA username, your University UIN, and a brief justification why you need the access.
    -  If you completed some type of Regulated Sensitive Data training less than a year ago (HIPPA or otherwise), please attach your